 Question 8: From your experience, when Lancang-Mekong countries cooperate for sustainable development of the basin, who are the most influential actors?

 I don’t know.
 I’d say that the two that have the greatest potential – and who have exercised it – are China and Vietnam.
 Vietnam’s economy is growing very fast and I think that they will become a regional economic power house and are similar to Thailand in the 1980’s.
 They are also at the end of the system, with the delta providing much of their food.
 There is no empty space in Vietnam.
-I think they’re going to making many more demands in the region.
+I think they’re going to be making many more demands in the region.
 They (Vietnam) have a young demographic, and increasing exports to the US and EU.

 China is the main source of money in the region.
 As long as they have this, they will remain influential.